Shiro designs award-winning, connected, customer-driven spaces to feel good about

 We create high-functioning showcase commercial and residential projects, taking the forward-looking, innovative character of modern, minimal Japanese architecture as inspiration.

 Our buildings both make clients money and win awards.
 For many that may be sufficient.

-In the broader, high-yield, high marketing expenditure world of fast-moving consumer goods, no supplier will develop and launch a product without undertaking extensive qualitative user research concerning the sentiments of customers.
+In the universe of faster-moving consumer goods, no supplier will launch a product without undertaking extensive prior qualitative user research concerning the sentiments of customers.

-As we have a clear and articulated strategy for putting this to work, and because we can work with dimensions other architects cannot yet see, we aim to create and configure buildings that perform better in every dimension that matters most to those who will pay for, invest in, live, use and work in them.
+By putting this resource to work, we aim to create and configure buildings that perform better in every dimension that matters most to those who will pay for, invest in, live, use and work in them.